MiloszKrajewski/stateful4k/doc/example.md

 Events
 ---
 There is a base (empty) interface for all door events.
-It could actually be modelled as `abstract class` for a price of some extra typing.
+It could actually be modelled as `abstract class` for a price of some extra typing:

 ```kotlin
 interface DoorEvent
 ```

-There are four events: open, close, lock and unlock.
+There are four events: `OpenEvent`, `CloseEvent`, `LockEvent` and `UnlockEvent`.
 They all implement `DoorEvent` and carry no data:

 ```kotlin
 class LockEvent : DoorEvent